Cyber Monday safety tips for online shopping in 2024

 Get a password manager.

 One easy and convenient way to generate secure passwords and keep them at your fingertips: a password manager.
-A password manager can generate secure passwords, store them, and autofill them when you want to shop.
-It can also save your payment information safely and securely.
+To generate secure passwords, store them, and autofill them when you want to shop, get Norton Password Manager, which can also save your payment information safely and securely.

 5. Protect your financial information.